Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

-From expert knowledge provided by the \emph{Bavarian Ministry of Agriculture}, we account for a certain degree of wrong labels in the dataset.
-The identification of these outliers is a key motivation for crop type monitoring.
-Hence, these few field parcels may have been assigned wrong labels by the respective farmer.

-In summary, the feature extraction capabilities learned by this self-attention network is consistent with assumptions based on domain-knowledge of the particular classes.
-Methodologically, we observed that features from deeper cascaded network layers get increasingly distinctive and field parcels of the same label are mapped in similar embedded regions.
-We would like to stress that this type of analysis is not unique to self-attention networks and can be reproduced for many deep learning architectures that extracts features in cascaded layers. }
+In summary, the feature extraction capabilities learned by this self-attention network are consistent with the assumptions based on the domain knowledge of the particular classes.
+Methodologically, we observed that features from deeper cascaded network layers were distinctive and that field parcels of the same label were mapped in similar regions of the embedding space.
+We would like to stress that this type of analysis is not unique to self-attention networks and can be reproduced for many deep learning architectures that extract features in cascaded layers. }